collapsed-stacks/startups/questions/1777/mobile-app-a-b-testing-tool.md

 - tagged: `mobile-apps`, `ab-testing`
 - score: 1

-<p>What are the best mobile app A/B testing tools and what are their pros &amp; cons?</p>
+What are the best mobile app A/B testing tools and what are their pros & cons?

-<p>I am currently looking for a free one for optimizing retention in a social app.</p>
+I am currently looking for a free one for optimizing retention in a social app.

 ## Answer 1782